cashubtc/nuts/exchange.md

 1. prepares blinded receive outputs for the agreed amount of the other class and computes `H_recv`;
-2. uses an ordinary [NUT-03][03] swap to convert its bearer proofs of its offered class into `PAY_TO_UNLOCK` proofs committed to `H_recv`, choosing a fresh `refund` key it retains;
+2. uses an ordinary [NUT-03][03] swap to convert its bearer proofs of its offered class into `PAY_TO_UNLOCK` proofs committed to `H_recv`, choosing an `expiry` and a fresh `refund` key it retains;
 3. verifies the [NUT-12][12] DLEQ proofs on the returned blind signatures and checks that the conditioned proofs encode the agreed terms;
 4. one participant assembles both participants' conditioned proofs and public receive `BlindedMessage` lists and POSTs `/v1/exchange`.

-If the request fails validation, no proof is spent; each participant refunds its own conditioned proofs and retries or walks away.
+If the request fails validation, no proof is spent; each participant reclaims its own conditioned proofs via refund after `expiry`, then retries or walks away.

 #### Coordinator-mediated swap